m2osw/snapcpp/README.md

     git clone --recursive git@github.com:m2osw/snapcpp.git snapcpp

-After a while, you'll have all the built objects under a BUILD directory in your snapwebsites directory.
-The distribution being under the BUILD/dist directory (warning: executables under the distribuation will be stripped from their `RPATH` which means you cannot run them without some magic;
+After a while, you'll have all the built objects under a BUILD directory in your `snapwebsites` directory.
+The distribution being under the BUILD/dist directory (warning: executables under the distribution will be stripped from their `RPATH` which means you cannot run them without some magic;
 namely changing your `PATH` and `LD_LIBRARY_PATH`)